aohorodnyk/aohorodnyk.com/content/post/2021-07-03-mime-headers.md

 * It's ONLY for learning purposes, do not use it in real projects AS IS.

 ### Header parsing explanation
-In this block we will review the main part of an example:
+In this block, we will review the main part of an example:
 ```go
 header := r.Header.Get("Accept")